elliotdziemiela1/Tetris-on-FPGA/README.md

-# NES-on-FPGA
+# Tetris-on-FPGA
-NES emulator written in system verilog
+Our original tetris game written in system verilog to be run on an FPGA.